IPS Academy Chairman, Architect Achal Choudhary Honored with Architect Excellence Award - www.lokmattimes.com

 IPS Academy Chairman, Architect Achal Choudhary Honored with Architect Excellence Award

-Indore (Madhya Pradesh) [India], September 17:Indore's pride resonated once again on the national stage when Architect Achal Choudhary, Chairman ...
+PNN Indore (Madhya Pradesh) [India], September 17:Indore's pride resonated once again on the national stage when Architect Achal Choudhary, ...

 Indore (Madhya Pradesh) [India], September 17:Indore's pride resonated once again on the national stage when Architect Achal Choudhary, Chairman of IPS Academy, Indore, was honored with the prestigious PHDCCI Architecture Excellence Recognition (AER) 2025.